philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 You can notice that the interface is not very responsive.
 To amplify the issue, I artificially slowed down the rendering time of the names list.
 And since this list is big, it has a significant impact on the applications performance.
 This is not good 😰.

 Our users expect immediate feedback but the app is unresponsive for seconds after a keystroke.
-To understand what's going on, let's take a look at the DevTools' Performance tab.
-Here's a screenshot of a recording while I type the word "Ada" into the search box:
+To understand what’s going on, let’s take a look at the DevTools’ Performance tab.
+Here’s a screenshot of a recording while I type the word "Ada" into the search box:

 ![Screenshot of Chrome DevTools that show that the three keypress events takes 733ms to render](devtools-sync.png)

 We can see that there are a lot of red triangles which is usually not a good sign.
 For every keystroke, we see a `keypress` event being fired.
 All of the three events run within one frame[^4] causing that frame to take **733ms**.
-That's way above our average frame budget of 16ms.
+That’s way above our average frame budget of 16ms.

 Inside this `keypress` event, our React code will be called which causes the input value and the search value to update and then send the analytics notification.
-The updated state values will in turn cause the the app to re-render – down to every individual name.
-That's quite a lot of work that we have to do that will block the main thread!
+The updated state values will in turn cause the the app to re-render–down to every individual name.
+That’s quite a lot of work that we have to do that will block the main thread!

 The first step to improve the status quo is to enable the unstable Concurrent Mode.
 This can be done by wrapping a part of our React tree with the `<React.unstable_ConcurrentMode>` component like this[^3]: